Multipass `exec` and shells

 How exec parses commands

-When one calls multipass exec from a shell, the whole command is first parsed by the shell one is in.
+When you call multipass exec from a shell, the command is first parsed by the shell you are in.
 The result of that parsing is what the multipass client sees in its argument list (argv).

-For example, when multipass exec primary -- ls ~ is entered on a Linux shell, the tilde is translated to the calling user’s local home before the command is passed to multipass.
-But that is not the case on a Windows PowerShell, because “~” does not have the same meaning there.
+For example, when multipass exec primary -- ls ~ is entered on a Linux shell, the tilde is translated to the calling user’s local home directory before the command is passed to Multipass.
+But this is not the case on a Windows PowerShell, because “~” does not have the same meaning there.

 Quoting